RateGain-logo-Vivid-Lavender

 Cons

-• Hotels that only want a lightweight booking widget may not need the full platform
+• Hotels looking for only a lightweight booking widget may not need the full platform

-• Properties migrating from several vendors require a planned transition period
+• Properties migrating from several vendors require a transition period

 2. SiteMinder

-SiteMinder’s booking engine, TheBookingButton, is part of a broader platform that also covers channel management, payments, and metasearch connectivity.
-The company is one of the most widely recognised hotel-commerce brands globally, serving tens of thousands of hotel customers.
+SiteMinder’s booking engine, TheBookingButton, is part of the broader SiteMinder platform, which also includes channel management, payments, and metasearch connectivity.
+The company reports serving tens of thousands of hotel customers globally.

-TheBookingButton is designed to help hotels capture direct reservations with a clear booking flow, real-time rate display, and a mobile-friendly checkout.
-SiteMinder has a large partner ecosystem with integrations across PMS platforms, payment providers, and distribution channels, and its strength has traditionally been on the distribution side rather than direct-channel conversion tooling.
+TheBookingButton is designed to help hotels capture direct reservations with a clear booking flow, real-time rate display, and mobile-friendly checkout experience.
+SiteMinder also reports a large partner ecosystem with integrations across PMS platforms, payment providers, and distribution channels.

 Key features